ReadyResearchers/ready-set-research-syllabus/cmpsc-600-fall-syllabus.md

   approximately half of the students should attend defenses in one room and half should do the same in the other room.
 - Faculty members may need to move from Alden 101 to Alden 109.
+- Students must submit the first two chapters of their senior thesis document.
+  The thesis chapters are only required to adhere to those requirements that might be reasonably completed during `CMPSC 600`.
+For instance, students are not required to have a senior thesis document that meets the overall word count requirement until they have completed `CMPSC 610`.
+Students who have questions about the assessment requirements for `CMPSC 600` are encouraged to contact their first reader and the `CMPSC 600` course coordinator.

 ## Required Materials